argonne-lcf/alcf4_aibenchmarks/DBScan/README.md

 # DBSCAN

 ## Overview
-DBSCAN (Density-based Spatial Clustering of Applications with Noise) is a popular clustering algorithm.
+DBSCAN (Density-based Spatial Clustering of Applications with Noise) is a popular clustering algorithm [1].
 It identifies dense neighborhoods of points as clusters while points in low-density regions are left as outliers.
-This benchmark uses the distributed DBSCAN algorithm implemented in the [ArborX](https://github.com/arborx/ArborX) library, a performance portable geometric search library using [Kokkos](https://kokkos.org).
+This benchmark uses the distributed DBSCAN algorithm implemented in the [ArborX](https://github.com/arborx/ArborX) library, a performance portable geometric search library using [Kokkos](https://kokkos.org) [2].
 Kokkos supports CPUs and GPUs from Nvidia, AMD, and Intel through backends such as OpenMP, CUDA, SYCL, and HIP.

 ### Science Motivation
+ArborX was developed as part of the Exascale Computing Project (ECP) with the goal to support DOE applications at scale.
+One exascale application that ArborX supports is HACC (see below), which uses DBSCAN [3].
+However, there are eight additional applications using ArborX in production listed [here](https://github.com/arborx/ArborX/wiki/AppsUsingArborx).

 Halo finding in cosmology: one of the recurring analysis steps during cosmological N-body simulations is identifying halos (regions with a high density of dark matter particles).
 The Hardware Accelerated Cosmology Code (HACC) framework uses ArborX's implementation of DBSCAN to find halos.
-Here, the dataset to cluster is composed of the 3-D positions of particles.
+Here, the dataset to cluster is composed of the 3-D positions of particles [3].

+Downsampling data in computational fluid dynamics (CFD): it can be challenging to train reduced-order machine learned models on data from fluid dynamics simulations because large meshes result in many features (high-dimensional datasets).
+Brewer, et al. designed a method for subsampling meshes using clustering [4].
+Although they demonstrated their method on smaller problems, CFD simulations on leadership-class supercomputers often have meshes that do not fit in memory on a single node.

 ## Code Access